Get Ready for a Fresh Coat: Preparing Your Business for a Painting Overhaul While Minimizing Disruption

 Do I need to move everything out?

-For the best results, remove as much as possible from the walls and floors.
-Your painters will move and cover larger furnishings, but clearing smaller items minimizes risk of splatter or damage.
-Ask your staff to pack up workspaces as much as practical before the painters arrive.
+Remove as much as you can from walls and floors.
+Painters will handle larger items, but clearing smaller belongings reduces the risk of splatter or damage.
+Encourage staff to pack up their work areas before the crew arrives.

 Will the fumes be an issue?

-Paint fumes can be strong, especially with primer and sealants.
-Run ventilation like exhaust fans during and after painting.
-Arrange to block access to the work area.
-Fumes typically clear within 24-48 hours after the final coat, before reopening the space.
+Paint fumes can be strong, especially with primers.
+Use ventilation and limit access to freshly painted areas.
+Fumes typically clear within 24–48 hours after the final coat.

 What about parking and access?